LITERARY ROUTE OF CLAUDIO RODRÍGUEZ THROUGH ZAMORA

 In December, the Modern Language Association of America (MLA) celebrates the session entitled “In Honor of Claudio Rodríguez”, in Houston, Texas.

-He publishes Desde mis poemas, a compilation volume including all his oeuvre, bestowed with the National Poetry Award.
+He publishes Desde mis poemas (From my Poems), a compilation volume including all his oeuvre, bestowed with the National Poetry Award.

 He takes part in the Conference Words for a Time of Silence in Granada, dedicated to the poetry and novel in the 50s.
 “What marked our generation is friendship, but everyone wrote what he wanted.
 Perhaps, we were just linked by the importance each one gave, in his own style, to the quality of language or to poetic skill.
 We were also joined by the same ethical postulates facing certain historical circumstances.
 Such postulates were not necessarily political”.